xavier268/autocluster/README.md

 And that's it !
 We can now navigate our data, look for natural grouping of our files, without actually having to review the whole stuff ...

-And because all coputations are cached, it may take some time the first time, but will be much faster we you do it again.
+And because all computations are cached, it may take some time the first time, but will be much faster we you do it again.

 ## Some more details and potential improvements